 Coronary Artery Disease

-- Thickening of the walls of the arteries feeding the heart muscle
+- Thickening of the walls of the arteries that feed the heart muscle

-- Accumulation of fatty plaques within the coronary arteries
+- Build up of fatty plaques within the coronary arteries

 - Sudden spasm of a coronary artery